predt/COVID-20/README.md

 [![GitHub Commit](https://img.shields.io/github/last-commit/hsbadr/COVID-19)](https://github.com/hsbadr/COVID-19/commits/master)

 This is an all-in-one unified COVID-19 dataset to fulfil the following objectives:
-  * Merging data from all credible sources at all levels
+  * Mapping all geographic units globally into a unique standardized ID.
-  * Unifying variable names, types, and categories
+  * Standardizing administrative names and codes at all levels.
-  * Standardizing Country/Province/State/County names
+  * Standardizing dates, data types, and formats.
-  * Standardizing Country/Province/State/County codes
+  * Unifying variable names, types, and categories.
-  * Standardizing dates and data types/formats
+  * Merging data from all credible sources at all levels.
-  * Cleaning the data and fixing confusing entries
+  * Cleaning the data and fixing confusing entries.
-  * Integrating an augmented version from all sources (future releases)
+  * Integrating an augmented version from all sources (future releases).
-  * Optimizing the data for machine learning applications
+  * Optimizing the data for machine learning applications.

 ## Geographic ID